Things to do in Lidköping and around Läckö

 Discover Kata Farm and Varnhem Abbey Church

-About an hour from Läckö you'll find Kata Gård - one of the most fascinating sights in Lidköping.
-There are the ruins of the first known Christian church with the oldest preserved rooms in Sweden.
+About an hour from Läckö you will find Kata Gård.
+There are the ruins of the first known Christian church with Sweden's oldest preserved rooms.
 The name Kata comes from the Viking woman who is believed to have ruled the farm at the end of the Viking Age.
-Next to Kata farm is Varnhem's monastery church, along with the monastery ruins.
+Next to Kata Farm is Varnhem Abbey Church, along with the abbey ruins.
 It is here that Magnus Gabriel De la Gardie is buried together with Maria Eufrosyne.

 Lidköping's main attraction